-The Certificate in Technology and Communication is intended for communicators working in the field who want to update their skills and knowledge base for digital media.
+The Certificate in Digital Communication is intended for communicators working in the field who want to update their skills and knowledge base for digital media.
 Applicants must have a bachelor's degree.
 Priority is given to those with a 3.0 undergraduate GPA and three or more years of professional communications experience.

 Prospective students may apply to begin classes in the fall or spring semester.

 - October 1 for spring admission

 Required application materials must be submitted by the official deadline each admissions cycle:

 - Resume, detailing communications-related experience (submitted in Work and Volunteer Experience section of application)